vipulnaik/diet-exercise-health/profile-information/health-profile.md

 (round 2)](../events/2024/2024-blood-test-plans-round-2.md) for some of my future plans on this front.

-#### Serum triglycerides (acceptable range: 0-150 mg/dL)
+### Serum triglycerides (acceptable range: 0-150 mg/dL)

-My last two serum triglycerides readings (June 2021 and September 2024) have been 124 and 79, both of them within range, with the September 2024 reading being particularly good.
+My last two serum triglycerides readings (June 2021 and September 2024) have been 124 and 89, both of them within range, with the September 2024 reading being particularly good.

-### Insulin (uIU/mL)

-I have gotten tested for insulin twice, in June 2021 and September 2024 respectively.
-My readings were respectively 3.6 and 4.6, well below the threshold of concern (set at 19.6 originally but reduced to 18.4).
-The levels seem low enough to suggest that I don't have insulin resistance at this stage.
+## Metabolic syndrome evaluation

+Based on the document so far, it's clear that I don't satisfy any of the conditions for metabolic syndrome:

+* Hypertension: My blood pressure is well below 120/80.

+* Hyperglycemia: My blood glucose was measured as normal in September 2024 (fasting) and April 2024 (6.5 hours after meal), and proxy measures based on HbA1c also suggest that it's normal.

+* HDL cholesterol: At 46 mg/dL, this is above the threshold of 40 mg/dL for males.

+* Serum triglycerides: At 89 mg/dL, my most recent reading is well below the threshold of 150 mg/dL.

+* Waist size: At 28 inches, my waist size is well below the thresholf of 40 inches.

 ## Infectious diseases and vaccines